Passenger train: Heritage trains

 Heritage trains are often operated by volunteers, often railfans, as a tourist attraction or as a museum railway.
 Usually, the trains are formed from historic vehicles retired from national commercial operation that have retained or assumed the character, appearance, and operating practices of railways in their time.
-Sometimes lines that operate in isolation also provide transport facilities for local people.
-Much of the equipment used on these trains' systems is original or at least aims to replicate both the look and the operating practices of historic/former railways companies.
+Sometimes, lines operating in isolation also provide transport facilities for local people.
+Much of the equipment used on these trains' systems is original or at least aims to replicate both the look and the operating practices of historic/former railway companies.